TheM1ddleM1n/HTMLSnakeGame/README.md

 ## Bugs that need fixing

-Keys for mobile layout need repositioning (right and left are in wrong place)
+im going to fix this now (Keys for mobile layout need repositioning right and left are in wrong place)